 Echoes of Eternity: CorruptedJanuary 30, 2020

-But Eremot has plans of his own, and seeks to corrupt the peoples of Xulta and add them to his Nightmare horde.
+But Eremot has plans of its own, and seeks to corrupt the peoples of Xulta and add them to its Nightmare horde.
 It’s time to introduce the newest mechanic coming to Eternal® in Echoes of Eternity: Corrupted.

 When Bladecrafter dies, she leaves a Shade of herself behind.
 This Shade is a zero-strength version of Bladecrafter and is now a Nightmare.
 It looks like this:

 The Nightmare Shade can be sacrificed to play the unit’s summon effect a second time.
 But as a Shade, it fades with every turn, losing 1.

 Let’s sum up what’s going on with Shades:

 - When a unit with Corrupted dies, you play a 0 Shade.
 It is also a Nightmare.

 - At the end of your turn, the Shade gets -1.